MsWakesho/moringa-code-challenge-1/README.md

 If the speed exceeds the limit, calculate demerit points and check if they are below the limit.
 If so, return the demerit points.

-If the demerit points exceed the limit, return "License Suspended." -->
+If the demerit points exceed the limit, return "License Suspended."

+Challenge 3

+First I calculated the rates so as to have an easier time in  getting the net salary

+Second I prompted the user to input their basic salry plus benefits

+Third,I combined the both in order to get the gross salary

+Fourth, I proceed to get the net salary the proceeded to give out the output. -->